appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/installation.md

 #### macOS VM

 Appcircle provides ready-to-use macOS VM image especially for enterprise installations.
-It can be run on macOS Monterey or Ventura `arm64` host.
+It can be run on macOS Ventura or Sonoma `arm64` host.

 See details in [here](./runner-vm-setup.md).